dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## Possible TODO

 - Feature: Nuke has a glow effect (may make it clearer in multiplayer)
-- Feature: New orb-based ship.
-Torpedoes are big orbs of different colours, for hull damage, shield drain, disable engines + knock away, healing?, disable sensors/stun, disable weapons?.
-Can pick up various orbs around to get more stock?
-Ability is spawning a gravity well.
-Ship is fast (15kmph), orbs slowish
-    - Investigate: a way to garbage collect torpedoes
-- Feature: New ship with a large cutting beam using a stream of non-tracking disruptors (krenim ship?)
 - Feature: New mage ship with suck and power drain abilities (breen?)
 - Feature: New ship that can launch large rocks